concourse/resource-types-website/.github/ISSUE_TEMPLATE/bug-report-feature-request.md

 > (what actually happened?)

-> Include the following if this is a feature request
+> Include the following if this is a feature request.
 ## What challenge are you facing?

 > Without jumping to a solution, describe the problem you're facing, and provide context.
 It helps us more to understand your problem first.
 This way we may be able to connect the dots between your issue and others and perhaps come up with a more general proposal, rather than tacking on feature after feature.